EMBEDDIA/embeddia-toolkit/README.md

 docker-compose pull
 docker-compose up
 ```
+After downloading all the required models the Toolkit becomes accessable.

 # Accessing the EMBEDDIA Toolkit
 EMBEDDIA Toolkit is usable via GUI which is by default deployed at http://localhost:8090.
 The API of the toolkit is accessible at http://localhost:8090/api/v1/.